mnasnh/my-projects/CookieLogParser/README.md

 ● knowledge of build systems, testing frameworks, etc.
 ● clean coding practices (meaningful names, clean abstractions, etc.)
 Please use a programming language you’re very comfortable with.
 The next stage of the interview will involve extending your code.

+### Solution
+#### Key Components
+1. CookieLogParserRunner class : The main entry point of the program.
+It parses the command line arguments to read the file name and lookup date and calls the MostActiveCookieService class to get the list of most active cookies seen for a date.
+2. MostActiveCookieService class: Processes every log file entry in the CSV and populates two hashmaps -> cookiesByDate that stores dates as key and reference to the head of a stack.
+The head of the stack maintains a node with maximum count seen so far along with cookie id.
+   The other hash map cookieById maintains a mapping of key = cookieId+date and value as total count seen for the cookie for that date.
+####  Run time
+Processing every log entry = O(N) + O(1) time for looking up the date map to get list of most active cookies + O(N) time to iterate over the most active cookie list and print them one by one on the console.
+Total run time = O(N)